Malawi country profile

 MEDIA

-Radio is the medium of choice, and state-run MBC is the main national broadcaster.
-A state TV station opened in 1999.
+Radio is the leading medium and state-run MBC is the main national broadcaster.

-The private press presents a range of opinions, although the government has used libel and other laws to put pressure on newspaper journalists.
+The freedom to inform has improved and the number of abuses against journalists has fallen dramatically, says Reporters Without Borders.

 TIMELINE